MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 - Configure SharePoint to trust Microsoft Entra ID as the OIDC provider **manually**.
 - Configure SharePoint to trust Microsoft Entra ID as the OIDC provider by using the **metadata endpoint**.
-  - By using the metadata endpoint, a lot of parameters you need in 'Configure SharePoint to trust Microsoft Entra ID as the OIDC provider manually' can be automatically retrieved by metadata endpoint.
+  - By using the metadata endpoint, several parameters you need in 'Configure SharePoint to trust Microsoft Entra ID as the OIDC provider manually' are automatically retrieved by metadata endpoint.

 > [!NOTE]
 > Follow either the manual configuration steps or the metadata endpoint steps, but not both.

 ### Configure SharePoint to trust Microsoft Entra ID as the OIDC provider manually

-In this step, you create a `SPTrustedTokenIssuer` that will store the configuration that SharePoint needs to trust Microsoft Entra OIDC as the OIDC provider.
+In this step, you create a `SPTrustedTokenIssuer` that stores the configuration that SharePoint needs to trust Microsoft Entra OIDC as the OIDC provider.
 Start the SharePoint Management Shell as a Farm Administrator, and run the following script to create it:

 > [!NOTE]
 > Read the instructions mentioned in the following PowerShell script carefully.
 You will need to enter your own environment-specific values in certain places.
 For example, replace \<tenantid\> with your own Directory (tenant) ID.